Alan Grayson: Early life and education

 Grayson was born in the Bronx, New York City, New York, to Dorothy Ann (née Sabin) and Daniel Franklin Grayson.
-He grew up in Adee Towers, a building financed by the Mitchell–Lama Housing Program, and graduated from the Bronx High School of Science in 1975, and he also attended the Hampshire College Summer Studies in Mathematics program.
+He grew up in Adee Towers, a building financed by the Mitchell–Lama Housing Program, and graduated from the Bronx High School of Science in 1975.
 Grayson worked his way through Harvard College as a janitor and nightwatchman, and also features reporter for Boston Phoenix.
 He graduated magna cum laude and Phi Beta Kappa with a Bachelor of Arts degree with a Special Concentration in Urban Studies in 1978.
 After working two years as an economist, he returned to Harvard for graduate studies.
 In 1983, he earned a J.D. cum laude from Harvard Law School and a M.P.P. from the John F. Kennedy School of Government.
 He also completed all coursework and the comprehensive examination for a Ph.D. in government.

 Grayson wrote his master's thesis on gerontology.
-In 1986, he helped found the non-profit Alliance for Aging Research in Washington, D.C. and served as an officer of the organization for more than twenty years.
+In 1986, he helped found the non-profit Alliance for Aging Research in Washington, D.C., and served as an officer of the organization for more than twenty years.

 Legal career

 Grayson worked as a law clerk at the Colorado Supreme Court in 1983, and at the U.S. Court of Appeals for the D.C.
 Circuit from 1984 to 1985, where he worked with two judges who later joined the U.S. Supreme Court: Ruth Bader Ginsburg and Antonin Scalia.
-He was an associate in the Washington, D.C. office of the law firm Fried, Frank, Harris, Shriver & Jacobson for five years, where he specialized in contract law.
+He was an associate in the Washington, D.C., office of the law firm Fried, Frank, Harris, Shriver & Jacobson for five years, where he specialized in contract law.

 In 1991 he founded the law firm Grayson & Kubli, which concentrated on government contract law.
 He was a lecturer at the George Washington University government contracts program and a frequent speaker on the topic.
 In the 2000s, he worked as a plaintiffs' attorney specializing in whistleblower fraud cases aimed at Iraq War contractors.
 One contractor, Custer Battles, employed individuals who were found guilty of making fraudulent statements and submitting fraudulent invoices on two contracts the company had with the Coalition Provisional Authority in Iraq.
 On behalf of his clients, Grayson filed suit under the False Claims Act and its qui tam provisions.
 The jury verdict was more than $13 million, which was upheld on appeal in April 2009.
 The Iraq War contractor fraud case brought Grayson his first national attention.
 In 2006, a reporter for The Wall Street Journal described Grayson as "waging a one-man war against contractor fraud in Iraq" and as a "fierce critic of the war in Iraq" whose car displayed bumper stickers such as "Bush lied, people died."